Flowers Foods Inc. (FLO) Shares Down Despite Recent Market Volatility

-Flowers Foods Inc. (NYSE: FLO)’s stock price has decreased by -0.84 compared to its previous closing price of 27.40. however, the company has experienced a 1.15% increase in its stock price over the last five trading days.
+Flowers Foods Inc. (NYSE: FLO)’s stock price has decreased by -1.94 compared to its previous closing price of 27.78.
+Despite this, the company has experienced a -0.58% fall in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 05/21/21 that Palo Alto Networks, Deere, Tesla, VF: What to Watch When the Stock Market Opens Today

 Is It Worth Investing in Flowers Foods Inc. (NYSE: FLO) Right Now?